When Does Your Body Stop Producing Collagen?

 Factors that affect collagen production

-Many factors can impact the body's production of collagen, which are essential to understand to maintain a youthful and healthy appearance.
+Many factors can impact the body's collagen production, which is essential to understand to maintain a youthful and healthy appearance.
 These factors include:

 - Age: As we age, our bodies naturally slow down their collagen production, causing a decrease in skin elasticity and firmness.